e5k/WRF_volcano/docs/index.md

 4. Job submission `sbatch wrf`
     - Ouptut in `case_name/WRF/output`

+!!! info "Using run_wrf.sh"

+    All steps can be automatised by running `sbatch run_wrf.sh`.
+Adapt the number of required CPU using `ntasks` and `-n` as needed.

+    ❗Too many processors can prevent the run to complete.

 !!! hint "How to check the status of a run?"

     - `tail rsl.error.0000` &rarr; check computation time for each time step and estimate the remaining time
     - Check files with `ncview` &rarr; check vertical velocity, where bad runs typically:
         1. Outputting only `nan` though the job did not crash
         2. Checkerboard pattern following grid points
         3. Large `w` values (±60 ms-1)